 I love my work, and I'm excited to come to work every day, but that's not all there is to me.

 I grew up in California, and I love chocolate, turkey with avocado sandwiches, fine art museums, book stores, and the scent of spicy candles and eucalyptus trees.
-I'm proud to be 45!
+I'm proud to be turning 46!

-This past year my husband and I celebrated our 23rd wedding anniversary.
+This June my husband and I are celebrating our 24th wedding anniversary.
 I met my husband Eric in a Data Structures class when I was a sophomore at UC Irvine .
 He's a web programmer, sculptor, photographer, kayaker extrodinaire, and does an amazing job clearing snow!
 When we got married, his mom made us a bed cover with a design appliqued onto it from part of a digital design project we did together for one of our courses.
 You can't get much more nerdy than that!
 He was my best nerdy friend in our undergrad years, and he's still my best friend today.
 We like to think of ourselves as the world's most boring couple.

 We got married the day after our undergrad graduation, and spent that summer traveling around the US and Israel before we started grad school.
 And all the while I was reading linguistics books!
 Years later I passed on one of the books I had been reading to a student whose committee I served on, and while he was reading it, he got engaged.
 So we think there must be something very romantic about linguistics books.
 You know what they say about linguists...